act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 The target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative from the position of the element in `landscape` orientation to the position of the element in `portrait` orientation, and vice versa.

+**Note:** Imagine the display of a smartphone with an upwards pointing arrow its center.
+If we turn the smartphone a quarter turn, that is move from one orientation to the other, we would want the arrow to continue pointing upwards.
+This is done by rotating it a quarter turn to counter our change in orientation.
+In effect, the arrow has remained in place and its rotation relative from one orientation to the other is 0 degrees.
+Now imagine that we rotate the arrow by a quarter turn _only_ when in one orientation and not the other; its rotation relative from one orientation to the other would then be 90 degrees and it would appear stuck, or locked, as we move between orientations.
+What we've done is effectively counter the smartphones attempt at countering our change in orientation.

 ## Assumptions

 This rule does not consider and may produce incorrect results for: